Arts and Sciences Administrative Manager

 Categories: Administrative/Personnel, Business/Accounting/Finance, Human Resources, Office/Clerical

-The School of Arts & Sciences is seeking an Administrative Manager to oversee all fiscal matters in the University of Alaska Southeast's largest regional academic unit.
-This academic division is comprised of three regional departments that offer a wide variety of degree and certificate programs and all of the institution's General Education Requirements (GERs) from the Juneau, Ketchikan, and Sitka campuses.
-Learning and research take place not only in classrooms or online, but also in the rain forest, ice field, wetlands, and marine environment of Southeast Alaska.
-The Budget Manager reports directly to the Dean and is responsible for all of the School's budget management including post-award grant/contract fiscal responsibilities for the School; as well as other duties as assigned by the Dean.
+The School of Arts & Sciences is seeking an Administrative Manager for University of Alaska Southeast's largest regional academic unit.
+The administrative manager is a senior-level administrator for the School, responsible for fiscal and operational management in support of the faculty, staff, and leadership of A&S. This academic division is comprised of four regional departments that offer a wide variety of degree and certificate programs and all of the institution's General Education Requirements (GERs) from the Juneau, Ketchikan, and Sitka campuses.
+The successful candidate will need to manage competing responsibilities and be responsive to members of the School and campus community.
+Knowledge of academic administration preferred.
 UAS encourages applications from candidates who are particularly excited about opportunities to provide fiscal management support to a large and complex academic division.
 We strongly encourage women, minorities, individuals with disabilities, and veterans to apply.

 60% Fiscal Management (60%) – Prepare an annual Fund 1 budget of approximately $6M for A&S on the Juneau Campus.
 Manage expenditures for the successful execution of all annual School, Department, and program budgets.
 Complete the UAS monthly Fund 1 management reports and review with the Dean and Department Chairs.
 Make adjustments and/or corrections to budgets based on Department and School priorities and as approved by the Dean.
 Create other specialized financial reports as needed.
-Fund 2: Provide administrative oversight and back up for Research and Sponsored Programs of approximately $1.2M of annual expenditures from Fund 2 budgets for research and sponsored programs in A&S on the Juneau campus working collaboratively with the Research and Sponsored Programs Administrative Manager.
+Fund 2: Provide administrative oversight and back up for management of approximately $1.2M of annual expenditures from Fund 2 budgets for research and sponsored programs in A&S on the Juneau campus working collaboratively with the administrative specialists for grant.
 Manage Fund 1 and Fund 2 budget revisions as necessary including those crossing major funding units (academic departments; schools; campuses; research centers).
 Coordinate adjustments and corrections to all A&S budgets with the PIs and the UAS Budget, Grants & Contracts Office.
 Ensure proper departmental management of fiscal year-end activities and/or clos-out of completed grant awards and contracts.
 Essential

 Master’s degree in business administration, public administration, or management related field is preferred.